PCR testing for people with Covid symptoms and their contacts

 What if I test positive for COVID-19?

 If you test positive for COVID-19, you must self-isolate, that means stay at home, for 10 days from when your symptoms started.
+You can end your self-isolation three days early if you take two negative Lateral Flow Tests on days six and seven.
 You can find guidance on how to self isolate on the NHS website.

 You will be contacted by NHS contact tracers and asked to share where you have been and who you have been in contact with.
 This will help trace people who may also have the virus to stop it spreading and keep our communities safe.